 Today we have a guest post brought to you by Derek Doepker the author of the book 50 Fitness Tips You Wish You Knew and founder of Excuse Proof Fitness.
 What he talks about in this article centers on the idea of failure.
-We often struggle with a habit change, but don’t know why it’s happening.
+We often struggle with a habit change but don’t know why it’s happening.
 What Derek provides today are three simple questions that can help you stick with any change.
-And be sure to read all the way to the bottom to see the SlideShare presentation that recaps what you’re about to learn.

 When coaching people on how to develop better health habits, I find that one story comes up more than any other.
 It usually goes something like, “I know what I need to do, I just can’t seem to get myself to do it.
 I have no motivation.
 Once I get the ball rolling though, I know I’ll be able to stick with it.”